“”

 Sometimes I wonder what would happen if wellness actually meant feeling at home in our bodies.
 Not fixing them.
 Not managing them like projects.
 Just being in them.

 Girls aren’t born worrying about macros or inflammation or whether their breakfast “supports blood sugar.”
 They learn it.
-Which means we can learn something different, too.
+Which means maybe we can learn something different, too.

 More from GIRLHOOD